quicoto/score-keeper/README.md

 https://quicoto.github.io/score-keeper/

-- Built with Vue.js
+- Built with vanilla JS.
-- No information is being stored
+- No information is being stored.
-- Can be added to homescreen in Android, so it looks like a native app
+- Can be added to homescreen in Android, so it looks like a native app.